adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 ### Side note on PHP configuration

-Note as I tested against PostgreSQL for all frameworks as main Database, but I added MySQL for Laravel and Symfony too (OPcache enabled), just by curiosity, and because of simplicity of PHP for switching database without changing code base, as both DB drivers integrated into base PHP Docker image.
+Note as I tested against PostgreSQL for all frameworks as main Database, but I added MySQL for Laravel and Symfony too (OPcache & FrankenPHP worker enabled), just by curiosity, and because of simplicity of PHP for switching database without changing code base, as both DB drivers integrated into base PHP Docker image.
 It allows to have an interesting Eloquent VS Doctrine ORM comparison for each database.

-{{< alert >}}
-Update April 2024: I added worker tests via [FrankenPHP](https://frankenphp.dev/).
-{{< /alert >}}

 ## The target hardware